Homemade Dog Biscuits Recipe

-Next time you’re in the baking mood, whip up a quick batch of healthy homemade dog treats for your pooch!
+Next time you’re in the baking mood, whip up a quick batch of healthy homemade dog biscuits treat for your pooch!

 This past week we had to say goodbye to Pepper.
 Our hearts were heavy, we knew the time was coming, she was about 14 years old.
 We rescued and fell in love her over 12 years ago.
 No matter how prepared you are, you’re never really ready for the final goodbye.
 We miss her so much…….as do Cullen and Callye.